 - 1. All rules (pages 9-14) apply. - 2.
 Size and number of exhibit cases should relate appropriately to the number of insects being displayed for a specified class.
 Cases should be no deeper than 4".
 Exhibitors should note that Entomology exhibits may be placed UPRIGHT for display. - 3.
-Two State Fair Delegates may be chosen from the following classes: 50183, 50184, 50185, 50186 Two State Fair Delegates may be chosen from the following classes: 50188, 50189, 50190 - 4.
+All displays should be comprised of non-living specimens properly prepared for display.
+Rules for pinning and labeling insects are available at the following site: https://extension.entm.purdue.edu/401Book/default.php?page=home.
+Projects focused on Arachnids (Spiders) should be displayed in Nature: Natural Resources & Outdoor Adventures in the Exploring Your Environment class. - 4.
+Two State Fair Delegates may be chosen from the following classes: 50183, 50184, 50185, 50186 Two State Fair Delegates may be chosen from the following classes: 50188, 50189, 50190 - 5.
 One trophy may be presented to: Best of Show Entomology